 Peptidomimetics have found widespread recognition as surrogates for therapeutic peptides derived from proteinacious amino acids because they may show improved in vivo stability, enhanced potency, better oral absorption, improved tissue distribution, and increased selectivity of biological response.
 In this context, unnatural amino acids can be used to alter the tertiary structure of a peptide.
 Side chain modifications allow the design of drug candidates with a perfect match to their biological target.

-Sigma-Aldrich® is dedicated to becoming a strong partner for your Drug Discovery research by offering a broad and unique range of unnatural amino acid building blocks.
+We are dedicated to becoming a strong partner for your drug discovery research by offering a broad and unique range of unnatural amino acid building blocks.
 In this section you will find recent additions to our amino acid portfolio including derivatives of glycine, phenylglycine, alanine, phenylalanine, and innovative α,α-disubstituted amino acids, as well as a comprehensive listing of proline derivatives and β-amino acids.

 Proline is a non-polar, natural amino acid that forms a tertiary amide when incorporated into peptides.
 Thus, it is the only proteinogenic amino acid that does not act as a hydrogen bond donor in a peptide chain.
 Proline is known as a classical breaker of both the α-helical and β-sheet secondary structures in proteins and peptides, and it plays a crucial role in protein folding.
 Synthetic proline derivatives, mimetics and analogs offer further options to tune the biological, pharmaceutical, or physicochemical properties of peptides and proteins.
 In recent years proline derivatives and analogs have also found increasing popularity as organocatalysts in asymmetric synthesis.5